eduardstan/al-folio/_pages/about.md

 	* Addendum: The PhD Degree is a joint program between the [University of Ferrara](http://www.unife.it), [University of Modena-Reggio Emilia](http://www.unimore.it) and [University of Parma](http://www.unipr.it)
 * Member of the [Applied Computational Logic and Artificial Intelligence Laboratory](https://sites.google.com/unife.it/aclai-lab) (ACLAI Lab.) of the Department of Mathematics and Computer Science at the [University of Ferrara](http://www.unife.it)
 * Member of the [Formal Verification, Logic, Automata, and Synthesis](https://overlay.uniud.it/) (OVERLAY) research group
+* Member of the [Italian National Group for Scientific Calculus](https://www.altamatematica.it/gncs/) (*Gruppo Nazionale per il Calcolo Scientifico*, in italian)
 * Member of the [Doctoral Students and PhDs Association in Italy](http://www.dottorato.it) (*Associazione Dottorandi e Dottori di Ricerca in Italia*, in italian)
 * PhD Students' Representative of the Department of Mathematics and Computer Science at the [University of Ferrara](http://www.unife.it)